 Importance of sleep during pregnancy

 Quality sleep is so important to pregnant mothers as they have to “sleep for two”.
-Pregnant women during the first trimester feel sleepy all the time because they are tired and lazy most of the time.
+Pregnant women during the first trimester feel sleepy all the time because of tiredness that makes them lazy.
 This is mostly contributed by excessive production of progesterone which is responsible for excessive sleepiness.

 According to a 2011 survey on pregnant mothers and their maternal sleep in late pregnancy, it was observed that there is a general decline in sleep, especially during the last trimester.
 Two-thirds of the respondents said that the lack of sleep is caused by discomfort during pregnancy.